rieckpil/progmot/content/blog/one-year-course-release.md

 Include a money-back guarantee.
 I've made bad experience myself with a money-back guarantee from another content creator in my field.

+For each new batch of videos I slightly increased the price.
+In the end, I had 8 early bird batches

+- 1.

+The different early bird phases were open for multiple weeks and I announced them mainly on my blog, mailing list and Twitter.

+With this early access, course user could join for a reduced price and benefit from all upcoming course lessons.

-## How Will Buy this Stuff?
+## Who Will Buy this Stuff?

-Well, selling something to a audience of size zero is.
+Well, selling something to an audience of size zero is hard.

 Back then I already had a newsletter audience of 2000 people.
 Those people however all had different interests as my blogging areas was quite broad.
 That's why the unsubscribe rate once I announced this course (multiple times) was quite high.
 Which is okay.
 They weren't my target audience.

 Seeing the sales coming in, I also started to create ads on various platforms.

 But this doesn't work for a ($150+) product.
-THe chance that a cold lead (someone who doesn't know you) will click the ad and immediately buy is quite low.
+The chance that a cold lead (someone who doesn't know you) will click the ad and immediately buy is quite low.

 Finding the right balance for hard selling.
-I was (and still am) super convincend that my online course on Testing can help so many developers deploy and write code with more confidence.
-That's why it might have seemed a little bit aggressive in the early days.
+I was (and still am) super convinced that my online course on Testing can help so many developers deploy and write code with more confidence.
+That's why it might have seemed a little aggressive in the early days.
 I might have screwed some visitors or newsletter subscribers.
 That's the price you pay for learning.

 As the sales were low in the beginning.